mdelamata/MMDatePicker/README.md

 ![alt tag](https://raw.github.com/mdelamata/MMDatePicker/master/MMDatePicker%20Demo/capture.png)

 How to use it?
 There's nothing to it!
-First, import the .h :
+Firstly, import the .h :

     #import "MMDatePicker.h"